Muriel Hannah: Art

 Hannah worked primarily with pastels, watercolors, and oil paints, though she described her favourite medium as watercolors.
 Her most-known works were her map and her portraits of Native Alaskans; Hannah felt that the Inupiat and Yup'ik people she painted had faces that were easier to draw than Caucasian people.
 She and Claire Fejes were some of the only women artists who did portraits of people in the Bush during the time period.

-In addition to her her drawings, Hannah also worked as an interior decorator and made theatre costumes.
+In addition to her drawings, Hannah also worked as an interior decorator and made theatre costumes.
 The Longview Daily News described her as a "roving artist".
 During one of her trips, she visited Alaskan artist Moses Wassilie when he was a thirteen year old boy; he later credited her demonstrations for his interest in art.

 Several of her paintings, along with some by Harvey Goodale, were destroyed in a fire in Fairbanks before 1972; copies were preserved in the Alaska Transportation Museum.